-Residential subdivision and development of the subject site has been the subject of a number of traffic assessments prepared by Cardno.
+Residential subdivision and development of the subject site has been the subject of a number of traffic assessments prepared by Cardno (Traffic Impact Assessment Report available upon request).

 It is proposed that the development be provided with its primary access connection to Point Cook Road at the intersection with Saltwater Promenade.
 This will be a signalised intersection designed to accommodate predicted traffic flows as generated by the development as a whole (not just stages 1-4).